 The recommended volume for the above core circuit depends on how much core work you have done before!
 We would recommend 3 levels:

-This should be done 3x round.
+This should be repeated 3x.
 Keep building up your repetitions each week.
 Core is definitely something that you can see quick improvements in if you consistently do the work!

 Having a strong core in badminton is so important that we have also created 12 Badminton Core Circuits with over 40 exercises.
 You can get access to these here: